-Anybody who spends the majority of their day in front of a screen, be it for work or for gaming, will appreciate the value of a good monitor.
-A large, high-quality screen can go a long way in boosting your work or play experience, and it’s especially worth considering now if you’re stuck working from home.
+Anybody who spends hours on end in front of a screen, be it for work or for gaming, will appreciate the value of a good monitor.
+A large, high-quality display can go a long way in improving your work or play experience, and it’s especially valuable if you’re stuck working from home.
 There are quite a few options to choose from, of course, so we’re here to help out.
 Here are some of the best monitors you can buy!

 The best monitors:

 Editor’s note: We’ll be updating this list of the best monitors regularly as new ones launch.

 The BenQ PD2720U is one of the best monitors you can get for productivity.
 The 27-inch IPS LCD screen comes with a 3,840 x 2,160 resolution and a 60Hz refresh rate.
 Its color accuracy is its biggest selling point, and you can also make use of professional CAD/CAM, Darkroom, or Animation display modes.
 It also supports HDR10 content.